Tiffany & Co.: 20th century

-In November 1978, Tiffany & Co. was sold to Avon Products, Inc for about US$104 million in stock.
+In November 1978, Tiffany & Co. was sold to Avon Products for about US$104 million in stock.
 However, in a 1984 Newsweek article, the Fifth Avenue Tiffany store was likened to the Macy's department store during a white sale, due to the high number of inexpensive items on sale; furthermore, customers complained about declining quality and service.
 In August 1984, Avon sold Tiffany to an investor group led by William R. Chaney for $135.5 million in cash.
 Tiffany went public again in 1987 and raised about $103.5 million from the sale of 4.5 million shares of common stock.

 Due to the 1990–1991 recession in the United States, Tiffany emphasized mass merchandising.
 A new campaign was launched that advertised how Tiffany could be affordable for all.
 One such example is that the company advertised the price of diamond engagement rings started at $850, and "How to Buy a Diamond" brochures were sent to 40,000 people, who called a toll-free number specifically set up to target the broader population.
 However, to maintain its image as a luxury goods company, high-style images remained on display in Tiffany stores.

 On September 4, 1994, a jewelry heist occurred at the store in New York City, in which six men stole $1.9 million of jewelry.
 During the incident, no shots were fired and no vandalism occurred.
 Two weeks after the robbery, the six men were arrested and the jewelry was recovered.

 Tiffany & Co. trademarked their signature Tiffany Blue color in 1998.
 Three years later they partnered with Pantone to standardize the color as "1837 Blue".